Max Kless

 A computational linguistics paper compared Blackout Tuesday posts to #BlackLivesMatter posts on Instagram 6 .
 The pattern was stark: Blackout Tuesday posts were shorter and more solidarity-focused. #BlackLivesMatter posts were longer and more explicit about white privilege.
 The hashtag network around #BlackLivesMatter connected to anti-racist activism hashtags.
 Blackout Tuesday connected more with popular culture and even #AllLivesMatter adjacency.

-This is not a judgment about the intent behind every black square.
+This isn’t a judgment about the intent behind every black square.
 It is a systems diagnosis.

 A low-information symbol traveled farther than higher-information content.
 The symbol then flooded the channels people were using to share resources.

 This is how shallowfication happens in practice.
-Not because people are stupid.
-Because the platform rewards the most compressible artifact.
-A black square is the perfect compressible artifact.
-Pure signal.
-Almost no instruction.
+The platform rewards the most compressible artifact.
+A black square is the perfect compressible artifact: pure signal, almost no instruction.

 It looks like participation.
 It is easy to post.
 Easy to like.
 Easy to count.